Osomudeya/Aws-Devops-Projects/Project-3: Lift and Shift Application Workload to AWS/README.md

 ![](images/route53-records.png)

-- Now we will create records for our backend services.
-The purpose of this activity is we will use these record names in our `application.properties` file.
+- Create records for our backend services.
+The purpose of this activity is so we can use these record names in our `application.properties` file.
 Even if IP address of the services, our application won't need to change the config file.
 ```sh
 Simple Routing -> Define Simple Record
 Value/Route traffic to: IP address or another value